-The Colorado Department of Health Care Policy & Financing is pleased to share the third Quarterly Progress Report in alignment with the CMS Medicaid Director Letter SMD 21-003 dated May 13, 2021 and subsequent guidance.
-In accordance with that request, this report includes the narrative for our key spending priorities, updates on project progress for each of these initiatives, and an updated spending plan.
-Per the email sent on April 13, 2022, we acknowledge that the narrative component of the spending plan is not required this quarter, though have decided to include it in order to provide a more detailed update on our progress to date.
+The Colorado Department of Health Care Policy & Financing is pleased to share the seventh Quarterly Progress Report in alignment with the CMS Medicaid Director Letter SMD 21-003 dated May 13, 2021 and subsequent guidance.
+In accordance with that request, this report includes the narrative for our key spending priorities, updates on overall progress, and an updated spending plan.
 We also assure CMS of the following: